Tygo-van-den-Hurk/NixOS/modules/system-level/gui/kde/README.md

-> This submodule is used to configure KDE a desktop environment.
+> This submodule is used to configure the [KDE desktop environment](https://kde.org/).

 [< Back to GUI module](../README.md)

+> [!WARNING]
+> This module is deprecated and will be removed at some point as I have no need for any GUI other then my main tiling window manager, and maintaining multiple modules I won't use is extra effort.

 # KDE